minakamoto/pcshscr2023/webapp/handson-for-catchup/1st.md

 ```

 #### Open your browser and check the application for any changes in behavior.

-- **Note**:
-  - Whether or not to refactor to this extent in an actual application should be determined by the size of the application, the complexity of the code, and whether or not components are reused.
-- TIPS:
-  - about props
-    - TODO: Props are arguments passed into React components.Props are passed to components via HTML attributes.

 ### 4. Separate PokemonDisplay component from PokemonContainer.tsx